abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 In communicating with other people there is always room for mistakes to be made and issues to come up around misunderstandings.
-When these problems occur, we can sometimes find it helpful to seek advice from someone else to help clarify what we want to say to the other person the next time we speak with him or her.
-We do this so we are sure we will be speaking factually, and at an appropriate time.
+When these problems occur, we can sometimes find it helpful to seek advice from someone else to help clarify what we want to say to the person we're having problems with.
+We do this so the next time we speak with that person, we will be speaking factually and at an appropriate time.

 I was listening to a talk by Ajahn Soṇa and he gave a beautiful piece of advice in regards to this type of situation.
 Once we are clear about